Hey, have you seen the headlines, the headlines of the cable cable news network, Chiron or graphic slugs?

 And sadly, it'll all happen.

-We've got to get rid of the buttons the Democrats are overplaying this like they overplayed the hurricane, Cindy Sheehan, everything else.
+But I'm telling you, the Democrats are overplaying this like they overplayed the Hurricane, Cindy Sheehan, everything else.

-I just I just happen to turn to it right here.
+I just happen to turn to it right here.

-Nearly three times as many of those polled in a new gallup survey said they believe the media are too liberal than too conservative.
+Nearly three times as many of those polled in a new Gallup survey said they believe the media are too liberal than too conservative.

-When asked about the news media's political slant, Americans are much more likely to say they are too liberal, 46%, than they are to say they are about right, 37% or are too conservative, 16%.
+Press release on Tuesday from Gallup, which is earning publicity for how it found that trust and confidence in the news media is up from last year, reported when asked about the news media's political slant, Americans are much more likely to say they are too liberal, 46%, than they are to say they are about right, 37%, or are too conservative, 16%.

 Those views are consistent with what Gallup has measured since 2001.